 Darin J. Waters, Ph.D.

-Dr. Darin J. Waters is an Assistant Professor of History and Special Assistant to the Chancellor for Community Outreach and Engagement at the University of North Carolina at Asheville where he teaches courses in American history, North Carolina History, Appalachian History, African American and Brazilian History.
+Dr. Darin J. Waters is the Executive Director of the Office of Community Engagement, and an Associate Professor of History at UNC Asheville in Asheville, North Carolina.
+As a professor, Dr. Waters teaches courses in American history, North Carolina History, Appalachian History, African American and Brazilian History.
 He also specializes in the history of race relations in both the United States and Latin America.

 Prior to beginning graduate studies, Waters worked for North Carolina Department of Corrections as Adult Probation and Parole officer.
 In that position, he worked closely with officials in the North Carolina Court System and the Law Enforcement community.
 As a result, he gained an intimate knowledge of the challenges that officials in these agencies face as they worked to carry out their responsibilities to protect and serve the public, and to ensure that justice is meted out in a fair and equitable manner.
 He also gained an intimate knowledge of how and why members of the public become frustrated with the way they are often treated within the legal and judicial system.

 In addition to working in the State’s court and criminal justice system, Waters also worked with city leaders in Raleigh on issues surrounding affordable housing.
 At the request of the city’s Mayor, Waters was appointed to the Housing Authority of the City of Raleigh’s Board of Commissioners.
 He was subsequently elected by his fellow Commissioners to serve as Board Chair.
 In this position, Waters worked closely with the Housing Authority’s Executive Director, the Mayor, and City Council to improve and upgrade the city’s existing public housing facilities, and to expand affordable housing opportunities throughout the city by developing and implementing a federally mandated scattered-site housing plan.

 In between the color lines with a spy camera (Southern Cultures, Spring 2017)